Jan G. Švec

 As of 2011, Jan G. Švec has written over 140 publications (over 40 as first author) in various areas of voice research: visualization of vocal fold vibration through videokymography; voice registers; singing voice; methodology of voice measurement; voice dosimetry; determination of biomechanical properties of vocal folds; vocal fold and vocal tract modelling; clinical measurement of voice; and scientometry.

 Jan G. Švec was born 22.11.1966 in Olomouc, Czech Republic.
-He received his M.Sc.
-(1990: Palacký University, Olomouc) in fine mechanics and optics, and two Ph.D. degrees in biophysics (1996: Palacký University, Olomouc) and medical sciences (2000: University of Groningen).
+He received his MSc (1990: Palacký University, Olomouc) in fine mechanics and optics, and two PhD degrees in biophysics (1996: Palacký University, Olomouc) and medical sciences (2000: University of Groningen).
 From 1995 to 1999, he worked as assistant professor at the Institute for Postgraduate Medical Education, Prague, Czech Republic.
-In 2001-2004 he was a Visiting Research Professor at the National Center for Voice and Speech, Denver Center for the Performing Arts, Denver, CO, USA and in 2004-2007 a research scientist at the Groningen Voice Research Lab, Department of Biomedical Engineering, University of Groningen, the Netherlands.
+In 2001–2004 he was a Visiting Research Professor at the National Center for Voice and Speech, Denver Center for the Performing Arts, Denver, CO, USA and in 2004–2007 a research scientist at the Groningen Voice Research Lab, Department of Biomedical Engineering, University of Groningen, the Netherlands.
 Since 2007, he has been a scientist and lecturer at the Department of Biophysics, Palacký University, Olomouc, Czech Republic and also a research scientist at the Voice Centre Prague.

-In 2004-2010 he was the chair of the Voice Committee of the International Association of Logopedics and Phoniatrics (IALP).
+In 2004–2010 he was the chair of the Voice Committee of the International Association of Logopedics and Phoniatrics (IALP).
 He serves as the deputy editor-in-chief for Logopedics Phoniatrics Vocology, Taylor & Francis, and is a member of the editorial board of the Journal of Voice, Elsevier Medical Journals.
 He is a Distinguished Alumnus of the Palacký University in Olomouc, the Czech Republic.